Chapter 1: Draven

 “You know Uriah probably would want more than just the finger, right?
 He probably expected the head,” Caspian warned.

 “You can’t keep giving people second chances.
-It makes us look weak,” He droned.
+It makes us look weak,” he droned.

 “I ain’t weak,” I snapped.
 The limo fell quiet, with only the dubstep bass pounding like a heartbeat through the speakers.